JeremiahJRRoss/polaris-device-subclient/README.md

 **What Polaris Device Subclient does not do:**

-- It does not deliver data to Splunk or Elasticsearch directly — that's your collection agent's job
+- It does not deliver data directly to your data lake, aggregator, or system of analysis — that's your collection agent's job
 - It does not manage file compression or retention — that's `logrotate`'s job
 - It does not buffer or retry failed deliveries — your agent does that with years of production hardening behind it